Frank Massa

 Frank Massa (1906–1990) was an American engineer who contributed to the development of the field of acoustical engineering.
-He is best known for the development of recorded sound technology for the motion picture industry and, during World War II, the development of the first towed sonar transducers and hydrophones used by the U.S. Navy to detect and defeat German U-boat submarines.
+He is best known for the development of recorded sound technology for the film industry and during World War II, the development of the first towed sonar transducers and hydrophones used by the U.S. Navy to detect and defeat German U-boats.

 Overview

-With a career that spanned 60 years, Massa received over 140 patents, published scores of technical and scientific articles, and developed hundreds of new products for an array of applications in the field of electroacoustics.
+With a career that spanned 60 years, Massa registered over 140 patents, published scores of technical and scientific articles, and developed hundreds of new products for an array of applications in the field of electroacoustics.
 An article in Sea Technology referred to him as the "father of modern sonar transducer development."

-Massa personally described himself as a production engineer.
-Though he was responsible for theorizing and developing a plethora of new technologies, he credited his time in production mode as being the most important thing in his growth as an engineer.
-Throughout his career, he extolled the merits of engineers remaining not in offices that tested new developments via mathematical models, but rather weaving themselves into the manufacturing process to keep production efficient and product reliability high.
+Massa described himself as a production engineer.
+Though he was responsible for theorizing and developing a plethora of new technologies, he credited his work in manufacturing as being the most important thing in his growth as an engineer.
+Throughout his career, he extolled the merits of engineers remaining not in offices that tested new developments via mathematical models but rather weaving themselves into the manufacturing process to keep production efficient and product reliability high.

-In a 1985 article in Sea Technology, Massa shared that in the beginning of his career, he was assigned, against his wishes, as a production manager.
-"I didn't know, then that the first thing about production and there I was in charge of it," he said.
+In a 1985 article in Sea Technology, Massa stated that in the beginning of his career, he was assigned, against his wishes, as a production manager.
+"I didn't know; then that was the first thing about production, and there I was in charge of it," he said.
 But his feelings toward the role quickly changed.
-"Those were the best years I ever spent, because I got to work with a dozen of highly skilled production engineers who taught me the importance of being able to produce transducers; as well as, invent them."
-In a 1972 article in Under Sea Technology, he is described as "one of those rare individuals with the unique ability to quickly get to the basic elements of a problem, and convert good ideas into reliable hardware."
+"Those were the best years I ever spent, because I got to work with a dozen highly skilled production engineers who taught me the importance of being able to produce transducers as well as invent them."
+In a 1972 article in Under Sea Technology, he is described as "one of those rare individuals with the unique ability to quickly get to the basic elements of a problem and convert good ideas into reliable hardware."